productml/blurr/docs/Window BTS Tutorial.md

 # Tutorial 2: Window Aggregation

-In this tutorial we'll introduce a new type of DTC: the __Window DTC__, and will learn how a Window DTC consumes session data produced in the first tutorial in order to generate __time aggregated data__.
+In this tutorial we'll introduce a new type of BTS: the __Window BTS__, and will learn how a Window BTS consumes session data produced in the first tutorial in order to generate __time aggregated data__.

 Try the code from this example [launching a Jupyter Notebook](https://mybinder.org/v2/gh/productml/blurr/master?filepath=examples%2Ftutorial).